 - Life jacket (high viz)

 - Stool, as I am short and this makes it easier to get on the car and to do the tie downs

 - Bucket and cloth for washing down after paddling (I have heard of people dealing with rust in the car from not washing the OC1 down after paddling).

 - A over-length flag (an orange high viz vest is a great idea).
 The Ehukai comes with a cover with flag included.
 I added an extra flag with reflectors on for higher visibility.

 - A bailer, if your canoe has a cockpit and no foot pump to get the water back out.

 - And, as my back got really sore, a trolley.
 I got a very lightweight kayak trolley and it works well.
 (I still feel like I am doing the walk of shame down the boat ramp but it certainly has made a difference:)

 Carbon fibre Iato (kiato)

 Dale Masters (Paddling Addiction) is also the contact for carbon fibre Viper Iato if you are looking to lighten the weight of your V1.
 I have just ordered some very pretty ones.
-(There is a matching Viper paddle which is a great paddle.
+I got the matching Viper paddle which is a great paddle.
 I generally use this in the V1 and the Kialoa Paea in the OC2 and W6.